Download the pdf-version.

 Installing the EcoSwitch

-After installation, EcoSwitch can access the internet via your WiFi network to fetch the current electrical power price data.
+EcoSwitch can access the internet via your WiFi network to retrieve the current electrical power price data.

 The procedure to install the EcoSwitch is this:

-When you start using the EcoSwitch for the first time, it will automatically become a WiFi Access Point.
-If you want to make the EcoSwitch a WiFi Access Point at any given moment, then do the following:
+When the EcoSwitch is used for the first time, it will now become a WiFi Access Point automatically.
+If you want to make this happen at any other moment, do the following:

-• Connect to the network called “EcoSwitch”.
-It may take a few seconds up to a couple of minutes before this network appears in the list.
+- It may take a few seconds up to a couple of minutes before the network called “EcoSwitch” appears in the list.
 Otherwise, restart the procedure (click the ON/OFF-button 6 times).

-• In the browser on your phone, go to http://192.168.4.1.
-This is a temporary address; after configuration the EcoSwitch will no longer be reachable at this address.
+- In the browser on your phone, go to http://192.168.4.1.
+This is a temporarily address; after configuration the EcoSwitch will no longer be reachable at this address.

 Username = eco